-Restraints shall never be used as a punitive form of discipline or as a threat to gain control or gain compliance of a student's behavior.
+Restraints shall never be used as a form of discipline or to control or gain compliance of a student.

 School personnel shall use restraints only for the period of time necessary and using no more force than necessary; and to prioritize the prevention of harm to the student.